Louangphrabang, Laos: Serenity & Spirituality

 Getting there

 Flights into Laos (Louangphrabang or the capital, Vientiane) are through only one of two hubs: Bangkok or Hanoi.
 (Laos airlines advertises a connection to Seoul but we could not find that flight at the time of our travel).
 It is also possibly to arrive by boat on the Mekong from Thailand.
 I highly recommend purchasing your visa in advance online – you can obtain one in person but you must use pristine $USD in exact change.
 Once you are there, Laos airlines runs daily flights to many destinations within Laos; most departures are out of Vientiane.
 China has built a brand new railway which opened in late 2021, connecting the major destinations of Vientiane, Vang Vientiane, and Luang Prabang with an express train that take just two hours to get from Vientiane to Luang Prabang.
-The logistics of the train are a bit complicated: train stations are 30 to 45 minutes outside of town center, tickets can only be bought a maximum of three days in advance using an app which requires a Lao credit card.
+The logistics of the train are a bit complicated: train stations are 30 to 45 minutes outside of town center, and for non-Chinese tourists, tickets can only be bought a maximum of three days in advance using an app which requires a Lao credit card.
 To purchase train tickets, have your lodging help you book the tickets (most will), or go through a website such as 12Go.
 The train schedule can be accessed here and this blog post had a good primer on the train system.
 Of note, the Luang Prabang train station is about 30 minutes outside of town but about five minutes from the recommended elephant sanctuary which does offer lodging, so consider a night near the sanctuary if arriving by train.

 Budgeting your time in Louangphrabang/Luang Prabang